osvaldodmvs/LaravelRegistryAPI/README.md

 Users are divided in admins and normal (non-admin) users, and only admins can check more sensible information (address, phone, etc), edit, directly create or even delete other users.

 Implemented some simple, search by name and filter by profession functionalities that can still be improved.
+Admins can also export the user database as .csv.

 The database is a Docker container running PostgreSQL.